+In Compliance:

-In Compliance - According to information in our files, Buckeye measures and records the maximum TVP of every batch of gasoline material entering the site.
+According to information in AQD's files, Buckeye measures and records the maximum TVP of every batch of gasoline material entering the site.
 However, they do not directly measure the TVP of inbound distillate materials; instead, they use the point of entry vapor pressure evaluation with supplemental per-shipment specification validation.
-For details about distillate materials, please refer to the "ROP Certification for TVP of Distillate Materials" dated 11/11/2011, in Appendix A.
+For details about distillate materials, please refer to the "ROP Certification for TVP of Distillate Materials" dated 11/11/2011.